-The Libin Institute's goal is that by 2024, we will be recognized internationally as a leading center for women’s cardiovascular health research, training and care.
+The Libin Institute's goal is that we will be recognized internationally as a leading center for women’s cardiovascular health research, training and care.

 In partnership with several community organizations and foundations, we will undertake robust outreach to the Calgary community to raise awareness about women’s cardiovascular disease, the risks, symptoms and recovery.
 Concurrent with our local and national strategy, we will reach out globally to attract, retain and enable world-class expertise at the Libin Cardiovascular Institute.

 Dr. Sofia Ahmed, MD, leads our dedicated group of doctors, researchers, educators and staff, who are committed to improving the lives of women with cardiovascular disease.
 We have specialized focus in areas such as: rhythm, pregnancy, prevention, heart failure, menopause and transgender health.